paramraghavan/beginners-py-learn/src/advance_stuff/sqllite/readme.md

 # Using Sqllite to store state
-Shared memory,[sharedmemory](../sharedmemory), usage did not work when  tracking state in dictionary. this dictionary is shared across scripts that run as separate python scripts.
+Shared memory,[sharedmemory](../sharedmemory), usage did not work when  tracking state in dictionary.
+We tried to share this dictionary shared across scripts that run as separate python scripts.
 Using SQLLite as alternative approach.

 * We have 2 scripts